The data on this page have been sourced from the Australian Institute of Health and Welfare.

 References

-- Australian Institute of Health and Welfare.
+- Australian Institute of Health and Welfare 2024.
 Cancer Data in Australia web report.
-Accessed on July 2021 from: https://www.aihw.gov.au/reports/cancer/cancer-data-in-australia/contents/summary
+Accessed June 2025: https://www.aihw.gov.au/reports/cancer/cancer-data-in-australia/contents/summary

 - Cancer Australia 2019.
 National Cancer Control Indicators: Distribution of cancer stage.
-Accessed on July 2019 from: https://ncci.canceraustralia.gov.au/diagnosis/distribution-cancer-stage/distribution-cancer-stage
+Accessed June 2025: https://ncci.canceraustralia.gov.au/diagnosis/distribution-cancer-stage/distribution-cancer-stage

 - Australian Institute of Health and Welfare 2015.
 Breast cancer in young women: key facts about breast cancer in women in their 20s and 30s.
 Cancer series no. 96.
 Cat. no. CAN 94.
 Canberra: AIHW.